-The City, the property developers association body and other relevant organisations will engage from time to time to share information on the City's infrastructure investment vision and planned initiatives, as well as on private-sector development initiatives and concerns.
-This will assist in building a common vision for development in Cape Town and improve relations and investment decisions through increased information flow.
+The City, representative property development bodies, and other relevant organisations and stakeholders will engage from time to time to share information on the City's infrastructure investment vision and planned initiatives and programmes, as well as on private sector-led development initiatives and concerns.
+This will assist in building a common vision for development in Cape Town based on TOD principles and improve relations and investment decisions through increased information flow.
+Amongst others, such engagement and information-sharing will include focusing around investment initiatives and opportunities in the spatially targeted TOD precincts comprising the Catalytic Land Development Programme (CLDP), specifically the priority precincts.